 The remainder of the trucking work would have been with local farmers delivering hay, bags of oats, wheat, farming supplies, etc. During a return drive home to Toodyay, Bert was fortunate to survive an accident when his truck left the Greenmount road and rolled down the escarpment.
 Not only was Bert lucky, but so were his two passengers Tom and Gordon who had been seated on the back with a carton of beer!
 Tom (senior) came to tow them out of their predictament!

-During the 1940’s the family had to expand and the three sons with father and mother moved to Nungarin where their father drove the local school bus and the boys employed by Nungarin Road Board carting gravel.
-They enlisted from Nungarin.
+During the 1940’s the family had to expand and the three sons with father and mother moved to Nungarin where their father drove the local school bus and the boys were employed by Nungarin Road Board carting gravel.
+They enlisted with AIF from Nungarin.

-Edgar the eldest remained in Toodyay running the family business and Robert unable to work with trucks because he had a wooden leg.
+Edgar the eldest remained in Toodyay running the family business with Robert, who was unable to work with trucks because he had a wooden leg.

-The Dorizzi boys were well able to look after themselves.
+The Dorizzi boys were well able to look after themselves as a team.
 Bert was also known as “Punch”.
-The 5 Dorizzi boys could rely on each other.
+The 5 Dorizzi boys could rely on each other whenever there was a difference of opinion particularly at a hotel bar or sporting bar or perhaps on a sporting field.

 As a young boy, the 4th of the 5 sons, Robert Dorizzi was tragically injured during a climbing accident.
 As a young man Robert whose injury had resulted in the use of a wooden leg, proved to be a ‘secret’ asset to the Dorrizi team.
 Whenever they were caught in a ‘pub brawl’ Robert was able to detach his wooden leg to be used against opponents!